Big City (Merle Haggard album)

-Big City is the thirty third studio album by American country music artist Merle Haggard backed by The Strangers, released in 1981.
+Big City is the thirty-third studio album by American country music artist Merle Haggard backed by the Strangers, released in 1981.
 It was his debut on the Epic label after ending his association with MCA.
 Big City peaked at number three on the Billboard Country Album charts and number 161 on the Pop Album charts.
-It was an RIAA-certified Gold album.
+It is an RIAA-certified Gold album.

+Iris Dement is among the many musicians who have covered the title track.

 Background

 After five years at MCA Records, Haggard jumped to Epic in 1982, and the move appeared to spark his creativity; he wrote or co-wrote eight of the LP's twelve tracks, including its two #1 singles, "Big City" and "My Favorite Memory."
 Haggard entered the studio with his band the Strangers and his mentor Lewis Talley and, in a two-day marathon recording session, produced enough songs for this release, plus Haggard’s 1982 LP, Going Where the Lonely Go.
 Many of the songs on Big City explore the struggle of the working man amid the complexities and challenges of urban life and aging.

 The other single release, “Are the Good Times Really Over (I Wish a Buck Was Still Silver),” peaked at number two on the Billboard Hot Country Singles chart and also won the Academy of Country Music 1982 Song of the Year.

 Big City also contains a rerecording of "You Don't Have Very Far to Go," which had originally appeared on Haggard's 1967 album Branded Man.
 "I Always Get Lucky With You" was later recorded by Haggard's friend George Jones for his 1983 album Shine On and became his last #1 single.

 The CD reissue of Big City features two bonus tracks: "I Won't Give Up My Train," a duet with Roger Miller, and the uncredited "Call Me."